 Hackers don’t just go after dollar signs.
 Many of them simply want to wreak havoc around the web, and will eagerly step inside any website with a weak point of entry to do so.

 Your website is a valuable piece of your business.
-Hackers see it that way, too — just in ways you hadn’t envisioned when you set out to create it.
+Hackers see it that way, too — just not in the way you envisioned when you created it.